Orestistsira/auth-computer-arch-lab-ex3/README.md

 3.

-As we have know reviewed our architectures taking into account performance, cost and energy efficiency, we have
+As we have know reviewed our architectures taking into account performance, cost and energy efficiency, we have all the tools to decide on an ideal architecture.